Panmure Island Lighthouse

 "The Panmure Island Lighthouse is particularly attractive because of its good proportions, corbelled cornice, brackets beneath the lantern deck and pedimented caps over the door and windows."

-The trim on the windows and doors as well as other decorative elements were painted red in the 1990’s.
+The trim on the windows and doors as well as other decorative elements were painted red in the 1990s.
 This matched the red lantern and its metal cables and railing.
 The metal grips on the roof of the lantern were used when painting or doing other maintenance work.
 The lantern has glass on all but two panels.
-There are white maple leafs painted on the red panels.
+There are white maple leaves painted on the red panels.